Ever since Vince Gironda, the legendary bodybuilder, told the world about his famous “steak and eggs diet,” millions of men have tried it.

 If you’re trying to lose a lot of weight, then this is probably a good diet for you to follow.
-You could also try following the Bulletproof Diet, but that’s a bit more complex, and it’s more of a lifestyle change than it is a temporary change.
+You could also try following the Bulletproof Diet, too.

 To implement the steak and eggs diet into your life, I recommend you only do it until you get down to your ideal bodyfat percentage, then switch over to a more sustainable diet.

-For some men, this may mean following the steak and eggs diet for a few weeks, for others, it may take a few months.
-Remember to ALWAYS listen to your body, however.
-If you feel like absolute shit on this diet, and that doesn’t change after a week, maybe it just isn’t for you.
+For some men, this may mean following the steak and eggs diet for a few weeks, for others, it may take a few months, or even a year.

-When I’m on the steak and eggs diet, I feel GREAT.
-I feel like fucking Zeus—I’m energetic, stronger, and leaner…but again, it’s very difficult to build muscle on.
-If your priority is building muscle, consider trying a different, more carbohydrate-focused diet.
+Personally, when I’m on the steak and eggs diet, I feel GREAT.
+I feel like fucking Zeus—I’m energetic, stronger, and way leaner.

 If you guys have any questions or concerns, shoot me a message in the comments section down below.
 And, as always, I’ll see you next time.

 ❓ Is The Steak And Eggs Diet Healthy?

 In short, it depends.
 The steak and eggs diet can be a great way to lose some extra fat, because it puts your body into a state of ketosis.
 This means your body will burn fat very rapidly, so it can be a great diet if you're trying to lose weight.